 With the SDMHR 2013 taking effect, the seismic design of bridges in Hong Kong has been elevated to the international level as exemplified by the structural Eurocodes.
 The increase from the previous nominal ground acceleration of 0.05g to reference peak ground acceleration of 0.12g together with possible amplification due to subsoil conditions implies that the current design seismic action can be many times that of the previous value.
-Even though the scenarios with design seismic actions may or may not be those controlling the design of an individual structure, the aforementioned enhancement of the design code will call for a complete revamp of design strategies instead of just allowing for a higher design seismic action purely based on strength consideration as in the previous simplistic design approach.
+Even though the scenarios with design seismic actions may or may not be those controlling the design of an individual structure, the aforementioned enhancement of the design code will call for a complete revamp of design strategies instead of just allowing for a higher design approach.
 Proper seismic design should address not only strength and stiffness, but also ductility and deformability in order to achieve safety under extreme events.
 Examination of the possible failure modes under a severe earthquake is necessary and energy absorption by ductile structural behaviour in such an extreme event is often considered desirable.